 Welcome to our Chinese medicine and acupuncture research news pages.
 We add to the content of these pages continuously as more research news comes in.
 Browse through the complete archive below or use the category links on the right.

-Acupuncture is cost-effective for the treatment of chronic pain, according to a systematic review carried out by UK researchers.
+Acupuncture is a cost-effective treatment modality, according to Korean authors who performed a systematic review of economic evaluations carried out alongside randomised controlled trials.

 Acupuncture is now supported by a broad range of surveys of safety, clinical trials and basic science studies of physiological action.